naiquevin/lookupy/README.rst

 Lookupy is a Python library that provides a Django QuerySet like interface to query (select and filter) data (dicts and list of dicts).
-Needless to say, some code and ideas are shamelessly copies from Django's core.
+Needless to say, some code and ideas are shamelessly copied from Django's core.

 It actually started off as a library to parse and extract useful data